Recent Highlights

 The aim of this documentary is to help educate teens and their parents about the dangers of underage consumption of alcohol and about the particular dangers of binge drinking.
 If it helps even one individual or family, it will have been well worth the funding and the effort to produce it!

 The bottom line is that alcohol is an adult beverage - not for children - and that it should only be used in moderation.
-District Attorney Paulson has observed that "common sense isn't so common anymore," and this seems to fit the issue of underage and binge drinking.
 Hopefully, educating teens and their parents will help prevent injuries and/or death both to the kids and to others!

 Watch Trailer (2 minutes)